-In this post we can learn the working and configuration of Numerical Under voltage /Over voltage protection relay.
+In this post, we can learn the working and configuration of the Numerical Under voltage /Over voltage protection relay.

-These relays measure either phase to phase (Ph-Ph) or phase to neutral (Ph-N) fundamental frequency RMS voltage depend on the input voltage setting.
-If the value of measured voltages deviate the setting values then these relays will give trip indication.
+These relays measure either phase-to-phase (Ph-Ph) or phase-to-neutral (Ph-N) fundamental frequency RMS voltage depending on the input voltage setting.
+If the value of measured voltages deviates from the setting values then these relays will give a trip indication.

 The Example Numerical under/over voltage relay is shown in the below figure.

 The following protection functions are used in this relay.

 Under voltages occur due to several reasons like any faults on the system; increase in the amount of loading, loss of an incoming transformer, etc. During normal operating conditions, the voltage is adjusted within acceptable voltage limits by transformer On Load Tap Changers (OLTC) and Generator automatic voltage regulators (AVR).

 The under-voltage setting is usually 80 percent of the normal operating voltage.
 If the voltage falls below this level for the set amount of time then the tripping command is issued by the relay and hence the system is isolated.
 The time setting is used to avoid tripping due to any transient disturbances.

 Usually, motors stall at below 80 percent of their rated voltage.
 An under-voltage element can be set to trip motor circuits once fall below 80 percent so that on the restoration of supply an overload is not caused by the simultaneous starting of all the motors.

 2. Over Voltage Protection: